anima-wg/brski-cloud/anima-brski-cloud.md

 For the first use case, as described in {{bootstrap-via-cloud-registrar-and-owner-registrar}}, the Cloud Registrar redirects the Pledge to an Owner Registrar in order to complete bootstrap with the Owner Registrar.
 When bootstrapping against an Owner Registrar, the Owner Registrar will interact with a CA to assist in issuing certificates to the Pledge.
 This is illustrated in {{arch-one}}.

-For the second use case, as described {{bootstrap-via-cloud-registrar-and-owner-est-service}}, the Cloud Registrar issues a voucher itself without redirecting the Pledge to an Owner Registrar.
-The Cloud Registrar will inform the Pledge what domain to use for accessing EST services in the voucher response.
-In this model, the Pledge interacts directly with the EST service to enroll.
-The EST service will interact with a CA to assist in issuing a certificate to the Pledge.
-This is illustrated in {{arch-two}}.

-It is also possible that the Cloud Registrar MAY redirect the Pledge to another Cloud Registrar operated by a VAR, with that VAR's Cloud Registrar then redirecting the Pledge to the Owner Registrar.
-This scenario is discussed further in {{multiplehttpredirects}} and {{<considerationsfor-http-redirect}}.

-The mechanisms and protocols by which the Registrar or EST service interacts with the CA are transparent to the Pledge and are outside the scope of this document.

-The architectures show the Cloud Registrar and MASA as being logically separate entities.
-The two functions could of course be integrated into a single entity.

-There are two different mechanisms for a Cloud Registrar to handle voucher requests.
-It can redirect the request to the Owner Registrar for handling, or it can return a voucher that includes an "est-domain" attribute that points to the Owner EST Service.
-When returning a voucher, additional bootstrapping information is embedded in the voucher.
-Both mechanisms are described in detail later in this document.

 ~~~ aasvg
 |<--------------OWNER--------------------------->|   MANUFACTURER